The Cornwalls - circa 1964

 He was the one who supported me when I wanted the drum set for Christmas - though my mum put the kibosh on that one.
 Apparently drums weren't a ladylike choice of instrument in the sixties...
 He drove us all over North America on family vacations.
 He bought us treats.
 He got to be the good guy when my mum was mad at us.

 He did his best despite the errors he made in raising us on our paths to adulthood.
-I can't say that I've totally let it go because I know our potential as adults was impacted by the abuse.
+I can't say that I've totally let it go because I know my potential and that of my brothers, as adults, was impacted by the abuse.
 It takes something away from a person and it takes a very long time, if ever, to restore that sense of self-pride and ability.
 For many victims of abuse, you never get it back fully.
 You simply learn to be an advocate for goodness and understanding.
 You educate.
 You watch for it in younger folks and help them along their paths if you can.
 You show your scars and explain the road you have travelled.
 You use the lesson of your parents lives as your greatest inheritance.
 This is how the cycle is broken.
 This is how you learn to understand and, perhaps, forgive.
 You needn't forget.
 Remember your path.
 Remember the road you have travelled.
 Remember the good and the bad in the people who raised you.
 Allow yourself the time and the space required to heal.
 Forgive, if you can.

 The pain carried and doled out by others is not yours to carry forward through time.
 It's okay to put it down.
 You deserve to be joyful.
 If you have good memories of people who did bad things, that's okay.
 There are acts of kindness in each life.
 If you have not yet dealt with parental issues or abuse, please get help for yourself.
 You deserve to be unburdened and to find a life of joy.
 There are many resources available and your path is your path.
 You do not need to follow a prescribed path to wellness.
 Be kind and gentle with yourself.

 Love heals.
 I breathe in the healing love of the world and return it to the world with my own breath exhaled.
 We are one.
-We are connected and together, we have all we need to heal and live well.
+We are connected and together; we have all we need to heal and live well.

 On this Father's Day, I remember the guy who did his best and let him know, in the great beyond, that I am well.
 I am strong.
 I am grateful for my life.
 Thanks Dad.